dadrian/dadrian.io/content/blog/posts/revocation-aint-no-thang.md

 uses: ["code"]
 ---

-Adam Langley wrote about how [revocation for in the Web PKI doesn't work][agl-revocation] over 10 years ago.
-Since then, the Web PKI has drastically changed for the better, despite not initially appear to "solve" revocation.
+Adam Langley wrote about how [revocation in the Web PKI doesn't work][agl-revocation] over 10 years ago.
+Since then, the Web PKI has drastically changed for the better, despite not appearing to "solve" revocation.
 Unfortunately, many people interpret Adam's post to mean "we must build a better revocation system for the Web PKI, today", when in fact, the reality is that _revocation does not make sense to solve anymore_, and people should stop trying